Firdous Begum

-Firdous Begum (born Parveen; 4 August 1947 – 16 December 2020), known mononymously as Firdous, was a Pakistani film actress known for her role in 1970's Heer Ranjha film.
-She appeared in more than 150 uncertain films, including one hundred thirty Punjabi, twenty Urdu and three Pushto films.
-She started her career as a supporting actress with film Fanoos in 1963, and later she played lead role in Malangi.
+Firdous Begum (born Parveen Begum; 4 August 1947 – 16 December 2020), known mononymously as Firdous, was a Pakistani actress and she is best known for her role as Heer in the 1970 film Heer Ranjha.

-Biography
+Early life

-She was born as Parveen in Lahore, British India on 4 August 1947.
+She was born as Parveen Begum in Lahore, British India on 4 August 1947.

+Career

+In 1961, she made her debut in film Gul Bakavli.
+She appeared as a supporting actress with the film Fanoos in 1963, and later played the lead role in Malangi (1965).
+Her other prominent films include Khandaan, Lai Laag and Aurat.

+She appeared in over 197 films, including 130 Punjabi, 20 Urdu and three Pushto films.

+Personal life

 During her career, she met Akmal Khan, lead actor of Malangi, and later they married, however Akmal died in 1967.
 She then married Ejaz Durrani, her co-actor of Heer Ranjha.
 She had three children, including two sons and a daughter.
-Her other prominent films include Khandaan, Lai Laag and Aurat.